-1) Preparation of trade and investment agreements with third countries.
+- 1) Preparation of trade and investment agreements with third countries.
 Before DG Trade can start negotiating a trade or investment agreement with a third country, it has to be authorised by the Council of the EU.
-The negotiations itself are not public.

-2) Development of standards for international investment policy.
+The negotiations itself are not public. - 2) Development and revisions of standards related to trade and international investment policy.
 As foreign direct investment has become part of the common commercial policy with the coming into force of the Lisbon Treaty, DG Trade is responsible for developing standards which have to be included in all investment treaties that are adopted between the EU and third countries.
+At the same time, DG Trade is revising some of its normative standards regarding trade policy, for instance the human rights clause that is integrated in all trade agreements the EU has with third countries.